Waiver sought to apply for grant for Laconia State School campus

-The Lakeshore Redevelopment Planning Commission, tasked with directing the future use of the 235-acre property, held a conference call meeting on Monday and heard an update from Russ Thibeault, president and founder of Applied Economic Research.
+The Lakeshore Redevelopment Planning Commission, tasked with directing the future use of the 235-acre property, held a conference call meeting Monday and got an update from Russ Thibeault, president and founder of Applied Economic Research.

 The master plan for the property calls for a mixed-use development including a 150-room hotel that will create jobs, generate tax revenue for the city of Laconia and the state, and provide starter and middle-income housing.